 DOD – Drop on demand

-Drop on demand as the name implies deposits only tiny dots of material when necessary instead of continuous lines and used typically for viscous liquid materials.
-These DOD technology printers use two heads one for each build and support material.
-Due to its ability to print viscous liquid, these are used exclusively to make wax patterns for investment casting, especially jewellery manufacturing.
+Drop on demand, as the name implies, deposits only tiny dots of material when necessary instead of continuous lines and is typically used for viscous liquid materials.
+These DOD technology printers use two heads for each build and one support material.
+Due to their ability to print viscous liquid, these are used exclusively to make wax patterns for investment casting, especially jewellery manufacturing.

 How does Drop-on demand material jetting technology work?

-- Printer consists of a build plate, two print heads, cutter head assembly and two cartridges for build and support materials
+- The printer consists of a build plate, two print heads, cutter head assembly and two cartridges for build and support materials

 - Wax material is loaded into the printer as powder.
-These melts into liquid form inside a heated tank.
+These melt into liquid form inside a heated tank.